VestaRayanAfzar/vesta-devmaid/README.md

 ```

 use `gulp --tasks` to see list of generated tasks.

-At this point based on your targets, multiple tasks will be added:
-* **dev:[target]**: starts development process for specific target
-* **publish**: publishes the project
-The published project is only specific for the first target, a sub directory will be generated
-for any of other targets.
-You may use alias naming in your bundler to choose the appropriate directory.

 For `tsconfig` the following options will be override: `outFile`, `outDir`